jarrodlilkendey/168-hours/README.md

 ### Observability

+-   [x] Enable OpenTelemetry in Next.js
--   [ ] Enable OpenTelemetry in Next.js
+-   [ ] Enable OpenTelemetry spans for the webserver response, the api response, the ORM time, and the database query time
 -   [ ] IAC for a Digital Ocean droplet to host the observability and monitoring infra / applications

 ### Security